Installing Newt on Linux

 $sudo apt-get update

 Note: If you are not using Ubuntu version 16, you may see the following errors.
-We recommend that you upgrade Ubuntu.
-We have provided instructions on how to manually download and install the binary package if you choose not to upgrade, but you will want to upgrade Ubuntu if you are installing from source.
+We have provided instructions on how to manually download and install the binary package.

 Installing the Latest Release of Newt from a Binary Package